ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 ### Loading the API

-After downloading and installing a CKEditor 5 build in your application, it is time to make the editor API available in your pages.
+After downloading and installing a predefined CKEditor 5 build in your application, it is time to make the editor API available in your pages.
 For that purpose, it is enough to load the API entry point script:

 ```html
 <script src="[ckeditor-build-path]/ckeditor.js"></script>